-Genuine traditional tattooing technique known as ‘Hand tapping’ is known internationally and founded throughout the Indonesian archipelago, such as in various Dayak Borneo Kalimantan tribes and Mentawai tribe; as well as in other parts of Indonesia which already vanished, such as in Lesser Sunda Islands (known as Nusa Tenggara: Sumba, Rote Island, Flores and surroundings), Sulawesi, Nias island, some part of Papua and Batak tribe in Sumatra island.
+Genuine traditional tattooing technique known as ‘Hand tapping’ is known internationally and founded throughout the Indonesian archipelago, such as in various Dayak Borneo Kalimantan tribes and Mentawai tribe; as well as in other parts of Indonesia which already vanished, such as in Lesser Sunda Islands (known as Nusa Tenggara: Sumba, Rote Island, Flores and surroundings), Sulawesi, Nias island, some part of Papua.

 Hand tapping tattoo has a distinct differentiation with those made with modern technique by either coil or rotary tattoo machine.